graceli01/readme_markdown_note/README.md

 # text in gray
 @@ text in purple (and bold)@@
 ```
-However, it adds it as a new line starting with either - + ! # or starts and ends with @@
+like above, adds it as a new line starting with either - + ! # or starts and ends with @@

-enter image description here

 ## Placeholders